The Spiritual Sasquatch: A New Vision for Christianity

 fly into a rage over what he had caused to happen?
 Puppet masters do not blame

 (8) Why would a just God keep killing animals and children, if he was angry

 with human adults?
 The answer is simple: nature is amoral.
 Time and time again

 the writers of the Bible ascribed natural disasters to the "wrath of God."

-Today self-proclaimed "prophets" like Pat Robertson still do the same thing,
+Today self-proclaimed "prophets" like Pat Robertson continue to do the same thing,

 because they believe an all-powerful God controls nature.
 But innocents die